sharsulkar/H1B_LCA_outcome_prediction/reports/notes/journal.md

         c.
 Organize all technical and non-technical documentation in the same place.
         d.
 Add doc updates as pre-commit step

-5. fix logging issues, tuples and arrays are not being logged correctly
+5. fix logging issues, tuples and arrays are not being logged correctly - done

 ### 1/18/21 to 1/20/21-
 #### approx time spent - 10h